electrotype/thunderbird-addon-scriptable-notifications/README.md

 #### Extra info on writing an "extended" mode script

 - The extended payload sent by the add-on is a JSON object.
-In order to know the structure of this object, register the `python-logging` script and look at the generated log (written in your home folder).
+In order to know the structure of this object, register one of the `scriptExamples/extendedMode/logging/*` script and look at the generated log (written in your home folder).
 You can also look at this [example](https://github.com/electrotype/thunderbird-addon-scriptable-notifications/blob/main/src/options/options.js#L195).